amanbasu/amanbasu.github.io/index.md

 - A customized I3D Inception network (3DCNN) was trained with heavy data augmentation methods to compensate for a very small dataset.
 - The model was trained on AWS EC2 instance giving a validation accuracy of 85%.

-#### Analysis of crop health
-- Detection of crop species and diseases using image data.
-- Predicting severity of the disease using the above information along with other parameters like soil, weather, region etc.

 #### Speech Emotion Recognition [[code]](https://github.com/amanbasu/speech-emotion-recognition)
 - Prediction of human emotions from raw audio using IEMOCAP database.
 - Bidirectional LSTM was used along with local attention mechanism to focus on the part of speech which influence the emotion more.